UNICEF USA Bridge Fund

 For the second consecutive year, the Bridge Fund has been selected for inclusion in the ImpactAssets 50 list of impact fund managers.
 ImpactAssets was created to promote investments that generate measuable social and environmental impact, as well as financial returns, by providing products, information and thought leadership to support impact investors.
 They use stringent criteria to select diverse firms that demonstrate experience in the field, scale in assets under management, significant commitment to social impact, financial capacity and oversight.
 For more information about ImpactAssets 50 managers, please go to http://www.impactassets.org/ia50_new/.

-Impact Base For additional guidance as a prospective investor, the U.S. Fund for UNICEF Bridge Fund profile is available on ImpactBase.
+Impact Base For additional guidance as a prospective investor, UNICEF USA Bridge Fund profile is available on ImpactBase.

 Review the Bridge Fund ImpactBase profile here: http://www.impactbase.org/database/us-fund-unicef-bridge-fund